 IMPORTANT: The amount the company provides as co-payment should not be deducted from an employee’s salary, since that would defeat the purpose of the incentive.
 If a deduction has to be made, it should be minor, so as to still provide some advantage.

-Employee incentive programs that offer financial assistance can help boost appreciation, and help retain employees in the long run.
+Employee incentive plans that offer financial assistance can help boost appreciation, and help retain employees in the long run.

 To offer a more complete financial assistance program, employers can diversify their portfolio by including consumer goods with vehicles and healthcare.